 New Cat Checklist

-- Food and Water Bowls: Stainless steel or ceramic bowls can help to reduce cat acne (black itchy scabs) found on a cat’s chin.
+● Food and Water Bowls: Stainless steel or ceramic bowls can help to reduce cat acne (black itchy scabs) found on a cat’s chin.
 These should be cleaned often to prevent bacteria build up.

-- Bedding: Making a bed available for your cat can give them a safe space to nap.
-They will likely chose to sleep elsewhere, but it is a good idea to give them an option of their own bed.
+● Bedding: Making a bed(s) available for your cat can give her a safe space to nap.
+She will likely chose to sleep elsewhere, but it is a good idea to give her a few options.

 ● Toys: Cats can be very playful by nature.
 Providing them with a wide variety of toys provides them with exercise and entertainment.
 Playtime should be made an integral part of your cat’s routine to help manage weight and keep her active and healthy.